 Apply for your license after you have passed the CNA exam.
 This will include an application to your state’s licensing authority and paying a processing fee.

-Get your license.
-Licensing can take up to four to eight weeks.
-Once you have received it, you can start applying to job opportunities.
+Licensing can take up to four to six weeks.
+You are in your state's system once you pass your exam and can start applying to jobs.

 If you have just applied for your license, you will need to wait up to four to six weeks for your application to be processed by your state's nursing board.
 Once you have received your license number, you can check the status of it at any time by looking up your information in the CNA Registry for your state, or you can contact the licensing authority in your state.
 If you need the information for the licensing authority in your state, you can find it using the Nurses Aide Registry online.
 You should be sure to check the status of your license if you are applying for a new job or if you have had a break in employment as Certified Nursing Assistant.

 Your license expiration date depends on your state.
 Most states require you to renew your license every two years to maintain an active certification.
 Things that might affect your active certification include a break in employment as a Certified Nursing Assistant or accusations of inappropriate behavior or abuse by your employer - which could lead to suspension of your license.
 If you believe that your license has expired or has been suspended, you can check by looking up your information in the CNA Registry for your state to confirm whether your license is active.
 If you have any questions or concerns, you should contact the licensing authority in your state as soon as possible.